toobstar/gameday/README.md

 Hopefully I'll get to a point where I include other metrics such as social media chatter.
 I'm sure other aspects would be helpful too.

 It was also created as an exercise to use the MEAN stack.
 That is: MongoDB / Mongoose / Express / AngularJs / NodeJs.
-Aka "full stack javascript".
+A.k.a. "full stack javascript".

 It is currently running at http://www.bestgametowatch.com and is hosted on the OpenShift PAAS environment.

+To run this locally you can use a mac terminal command such as:

+    NBA_ACCESS_TOKEN=XXX TWITTER_ACCESS_SECRET=XXX TWITTER_ACCESS_TOKEN=XXX TWITTER_CONS_KEY=XXX TWITTER_CONS_SECRET=XXX node server

+You'll need all the relevant libs of course.